p2rkw/xf86-input-mtrack/README.md

 For two finger scrolling.
 The button that is triggered by scrolling right.
 Integer value.
 A value of 0 disables scrolling right.
 Defaults to 7.

-**SwipeDistance** -
-For three finger swiping.
-How far you must move your fingers before a button click is triggered.
-Integer value.
-Defaults to 700.

 **ScrollSmooth** -
 For two finger scrolling.
 Whether to generate high precision scroll events.
 Boolean value.
 Defaults to 1.